-Good content takes a lot of time to be created that’s why it is important to be in position to produce good content fast.
-If you cannot do it fast then the costs go high (even if you are only counting your own hours) and makes it a non-profitable task.
+Good content takes a lot of time to be created that’s why it is important to be in a position to produce good content fast.
+If you cannot do it fast then the costs go high (even if you are only counting your own hours) and make it a non-profitable task.

 What I described above are the 10 steps I follow every time I write a new post to make my blogging effective and I hope it will help you make the same.

 Drop a comment below, if something is not clear or if you need more clarifications about any of the points raised in this article.